 If you have installed FusionPBX from the installation scripts you will notice it has already some fail2ban configurations.
-If you are using my RPM's, it doe not include any kind of this configuration as my philosophy is to specialize in the package to do one thing, not a do-it-all.
+If you are using my RPMs, it does not include any kind of this configuration as my philosophy is to specialize in the package to do one thing, not a do-it-all.
 Anyway, if you are only using FusionPBX with FreeSWITCH as a personal PBX those rules should be more than enough.

 I recommend you do a quick reading of my previous fail2ban post where I describe the gap between Layer 7 exposures versus Layer 3 controls.
 You will understand my thinking.

 There is nothing more harmful than a bad review from an ignorant customer.
 They do not know why they are being blocked.
-So, here is where we need to tun fail2ban and add some important information to pre-block offending IP's.
+So, here is where we need to tun fail2ban and add some important information to pre-block offending IPs.

 Basic IPTable Rules